netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-ns-operator.md

    Please see [this](https://github.com/citrix/citrix-helm-charts/tree/master/citrix-ingress-controller#configuration) table that lists the mandatory and optional parameters and their default values that you can configure during installation.

+ > **NOTE:**
-   Ensure to set the `license.accept` parameter to `yes`, provide the IP address of the NetScaler VPX instance in the `nsIP` parameter and Kubernetes secret created using NetScaler VPX credentials in `adcCredentialSecret` parameter respectively for this exercise.
+   > Ensure to set the `license.accept` parameter to `yes`, provide the IP address of the NetScaler VPX instance in the `nsIP` parameter and Kubernetes secret created using NetScaler VPX credentials in `adcCredentialSecret` parameter respectively for this exercise.
+If CRDs are already installed, specify crds.install=false.
 You can choose other available parameters as well depending upon your use-case.

    After you have updated the values of the required parameters, click **Create**.
 Ensure your NetScaler Ingress Controller is succesfully deployed and initialised.

    ![NetScaler Ingress Controller Instance](../media/nic_instance_deployed.png)

-7. Navigate to **Workloads > Pods** section and ensure that the **netscaler-ingress-controller** pod is up and running.
+8. Navigate to **Workloads > Pods** section and ensure that the **netscaler-ingress-controller** pod is up and running.

    ![NetScalerIngress Controller Pod](../media/nic_pod.png)

-8. Verify the deployment by sending traffic as shown:
+9. Verify the deployment by sending traffic as shown:
    ```
    curl http://citrix-ingress-operator.com --resolve citrix-ingress-operator.com:80:<VIP>
    ```